Methamphetamine Detox Services at Icarus

 Many people wouldn’t expect methamphetamines to require a solid detox program.
 However, the meth detox and withdrawal period can be incredibly challenging.

 Methamphetamine rewires the brain to change the way an individual thinks and feels.
 Because of this, it’s difficult to respond accurately to certain situations and rely on efficient decision-making.
-Depression, paranoia, and other negative mental health issues manifest during meth detox as well.
+Depression and anxiety, paranoia, and other negative mental health issues manifest during meth detox as well.